klaasnicolaas/home-assistant-glow/Readme.md

 [![GitHub Last Commit][last-commit-shield]][commits]
 [![Contributors][contributors-shield]][contributors-url]

 During my internship at [Nabu Casa][nc] in the first half of 2021, I focused on energy management in your house and how you can collect all energy data and display it in a dashboard.
-From core release **2021.8** you can now also get started with the energy dashboard in Home Assistant!
+From core release **2021.8** you can now also get started with the [energy dashboard][energy] in Home Assistant!

 <p align="center">
   <img width="80%" src="images/home-assistant-glow.jpg">